 3. Documentation control: Maintain a copy of following environmental documentation at the designated mine office (currently in Saldanha); The registered mining right The mine works programme The social and labour plan A copy of the regulation 2(2) plan depicting the mining right area.
-A copy of the approved EMP The latest financial provision (FP) calculations The EIA authorisation and associated conditions of approval Results from environmental monitoring campaigns Waste removal records Plans & Minutes: Short term mine plan (STP) Long term mine plan (STP) Minutes of quarry planning meetings (QPM) Topsoil register Records of implementing concurrent rehabilitation.
-Records of implementing alien vegetation removal.
-A log book recording all vehicles entering and leaving the site on a daily basis Fauna sightings book Records of all environmental awareness training Complaints book ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ A ✓ Indicates the document was seen during the audit.
-Information was either printed and filed at the mine or provided electronically by the environmental professional.
-Visual Rec: Amended mining right still requires registration.
+A copy of the approved EMP The latest financial provision (FP) calculations A ✓ Indicates the document was seen during the audit.
+Information was either printed and filed at the mine or Rec: Amended mining right still requires registration.
 The mine works programme was available for inspection.
 The current SLP.
 Latest annual compliance report for 2018 submitted in March 2019.
-An updated SLP for the next five years was submitted to the DMRE on 13th November 2020.
+An updated SLP for the next five years was submitted to the DMRE on 13 th November 2020.
 The regulation 2(2) plan depicted the amended mining area was seen.
 The EMPr (approved on 19 Feb 2016) was available.
 Latest financial provision document (dated Dec 2019) submitted on 29 July 2020 (proposed FP amount of R 4 744 097.39).
 EIA approval letter and extension letter was seen.
+The EIA authorisation and associated conditions of approval Results from environmental monitoring campaigns Waste removal records Plans & Minutes: Short term mine plan (STP) Long term mine plan (LTMP) Minutes of quarry planning meetings (QPM) ✓ ×a (✓) ✓/× ✓ provided electronically by the environmental professional.
 Dust fallout monitoring reports were provided electronically.
 Minimal amount of domestic waste removed by Municipality.
 No other records required.
 STP - Dated Oct 2018.
 C: While mining is taking place within the demarcated STP area, it is not aligned to the sequencing as prescribed on the plan Rec: Update the STP.
 The LTMP & the QPM minutes from July 2020 were provided.
-The mine has recently initiated a "Stripping report for Saldanha" which captures information concerning striping / mining of topsoil, overburden and lime.
-C: Based on visual & verbal evidence it appeared that topsoil had been stripped in the days prior to the audit.
-There was no record of this on the register Rec: Ensure that the register is used accurately.
+The mine has recently initiated a "Stripping report for Saldanha" which captures information concerning striping / mining of topsoil, overburden Topsoil register Records of implementing concurrent rehabilitation.
+Records of implementing alien vegetation removal.
+A log book recording all vehicles entering and leaving the site on a daily basis Fauna sightings book Records of all environmental awareness training Complaints book Water use records Records of consultation with interested and affected parties Records of non-conformances Vehicle inspection check sheets and vehicle maintenance records Specialist appointments and any feedback reports Feedback from specialist site visits ✓/x ✓/x ✓/x ✓/x ✓/x ✓/x ✓/x No complaints received and lime.
+C : Based on visual & verbal evidence it appeared that topsoil had been stripped in the days prior to the audit.
+There was no record of this on the register Rec : Ensure that the register is used accurately.
 Records of rehabilitation are captured within a "Rehabilitation report" completed by NCC in March 2020 & in the latest FP calculation report.
 The mine has an alien vegetation control programme.
-All vehicles coming onto site are recorded in a log book.
-C: No record of implementing environmental awareness training.
-Rec: Records of implementing alien vegetation removal.
-A log book recording all vehicles entering and leaving the site on a daily basis Fauna sightings book No complaints received The mine has an alien vegetation control programme.
-All vehicles coming onto site are recorded in a log book C: The mine has an observation book which is used to record all observations Rec: Maintain a separate faunal sightings book.
+All vehicles coming onto site are recorded in a log book C : The mine has an observation book which is used to record all observations Rec : Maintain a separate faunal sightings book.
+C : No record of implementing environmental awareness training.
+Rec : Maintain a record of the induction training on file C : Complaints and non-conformances are recorded in observation book and communicated to environmental professional for digital recording and action.
+Rec : Maintain a separate complaints book.
+Water use records are contained on the Municipal Bill.
+Records of consulting with I&AP was provided.
+Vehicle inspection records were available While specialists have been appointed, to date there has been no need to have them on site.
+Environmental Audit Report Final NPC - Saldanha Quarry